 Bushmeat snaring is a widespread hunting method in Sub-Saharan Africa.
 Public landscapes in this part of the world are often devoid of larger wild animals due to bushmeat hunting.
-Which is so bad in some places, that mammals – even down to the size of cane rats – are nearly extinct in the wild.
-Therefore, the local population has to go for arthropods, like insects, caterpillars, scorpions a.s.o., or for birds, reptiles, and amphibians.
-Cane rats, as mentioned before, are in West Africa for example nowadays so scarce that most of them sold for food were reared on farms.
+This is so bad in some places that mammals – even those of the size of cane rats – are nearly extinct in the wild.
+Therefore, the local population has to go for arthropods, like insects, caterpillars, scorpions, a.s.o., or for birds, reptiles, and amphibians.
+Cane rats, as mentioned before, are in West Africa; for example, nowadays, they are so scarce that most of them sold for food are reared on farms.

 Snaring and poaching in National Parks

-Bigger mammals can nearly exclusively be found on Private properties and in National Parks.
-Game in National Parks is generally well protected, although the degree of protection depends heavily on the specific security situation and degree of corruption.
-Often ‘Local Liberation armies’ set up camp in forested areas – which are often National Parks – and the governments will try to fight them.
+Bigger mammals can be found nearly exclusively on private properties and in national parks.
+Game in National Parks is generally well protected, although the protection depends heavily on the specific security situation and degree of corruption.
+‘Local Liberation armies’ often set up camp in forested areas – frequently National Parks – and the governments will try to fight them.
 This leads to indiscriminate poaching to supply these ‘Liberation armies’ themselves with food.
 The second problem – corruption – is fueled by the low wages of Wildlife Rangers and the existence of well-organized bushmeat mafias in many countries.

 Snaring and poaching on private properties

-Bushmeat snaring on Private properties can vary to a wide degree.
+Bushmeat snaring on Private properties can vary greatly.
 In this article, ‘Tribal concession areas’ are also considered private properties.
-In these areas, snaring generally is the most common.
+In these areas, snaring is generally the most common.
 Although the areas belong to certain tribes, the poaching activities heavily depend on the leadership of these concessions.
-There are very positive examples e.g., from Botswana, but also very negative ones from other countries.
+There are very positive examples, e.g., from Botswana, but also very negative ones from other countries.

-Other forms of private properties are various types of farms, which are generally well protected, but experience lots of snaring inroads from the neighboring population.
-And if such farms are bought by governmental authorities and handed over or sold to others, it is very common, that within a short period, these farms are shot- and snared out completely.
+Other forms of private property are various types of farms, which are generally well protected but experience lots of snaring inroads from the neighboring population.
+If such farms are bought by governmental authorities and handed over or sold to others, it is very common that within a short period, they are shot and snared out completely.

-Best protection against bushmeat snaring holds private game farms with electro fences, K9 (Canine) units, and ‘Shoot-on-sight’ policies.
-But even they can’t completely avoid snaring raids by their neighbors.
+The best protection against bushmeat snaring holds private game farms with electro fences, K9 (Canine) units, and ‘Shoot-on-sight’ policies.
+But even they can’t wholly avoid snaring raids by their neighbors.

 Snaring tactics

-Snares are the preferred poaching tool, as the material is easily available and normally does not cost anything, is highly effective, and is very difficult to detect at desnaring operations.
-And if an animal is getting caught, it can normally be observed from a safe distance.
-In case the poacher gets apprehended by wildlife protection personnel when he is observing the area, the crime can’t be directly blamed on him.
+Snares are the preferred poaching tool, as the material is readily available, usually does not cost anything, is highly effective, and is very difficult to detect at de-snaring operations.
+And if an animal gets caught, it can typically be observed from a safe distance.
+If the poacher gets apprehended by wildlife protection personnel when observing the area, the crime can’t be directly blamed on him.

-All-in-all, snares are easy to set up and difficult – and labor-intensive – to find.
-See also this source, describing the problem at a place in Kenya.
+Overall, snares are easy to set up and difficult—and labor-intensive—to find.
+See also this source, which describes the problem in Kenya.

-Before the snares are set up, the poachers will determine which kind of game species they want to catch.
-And there are only two groups of animals targeted.
-Small- to medium-sized antelopes and mid- to large-sized ones.
+Before the snares are set up, the poachers will determine which game species they want to catch.
+Only two groups of animals are targeted: small—to medium-sized antelopes and mid- to large-sized ones.

-The target group of small- to mid-sized animals are herbivores from Steenbuck to Impala.
-The target group of mid to large-sized animals are antelopes from the sizes of Wildebeest to Eland.
+The target group of small—to mid-sized animals is herbivores from Steenbuck to Impala.
+The target group of mid to large-sized animals is antelopes of all sizes, from wildebeest to eland.
 All other animals caught are by-catch, which will be discarded.
-We found such by-catches of giraffes, which were caught at their legs.
-And we even found a baby elephant who was left rotting, as his meat was not considered valuable.
+We found such by-catches of giraffes, which were snared at their legs.
+We even saw a baby elephant left rotting, as his meat was not considered valuable.

 Often, when a species with less-valuable meat gets caught, like Zebra, the poachers poison the carcass to kill as many vultures and hyenas as possible.
-Because these scavengers will alert the wildlife protection personnel that a carcass is lying in the area.
-And poachers want to avoid that in the future.
+These scavengers will alert the wildlife protection personnel that a carcass is lying in the area, and poachers want to avoid that in the future.

 Snaring Hot spots